Home

 Sources:

 CD Player/DAC: Museatex CD-D transport that has been rebuilt by Steve Sank from Talking Dog Transducer.A prototype solid state DAC from K&K with my own mesquite chassis is in place as of 09/17.
-CD transport has new Shedua side panels and drawer front that I made in my shop.
+CD transport has new Shedua side panels and drawer cover.
+Audio Note DAC 1.1 that has been modified using a design from Gary Muffley.Compared it's performance with a AN DAC 5.1 and the modified 1.1 was so similar that the difference could be compared to swapping tubes.
+Metal front panel replaced with a Morado wood panel.
 Custom power cord and interconnects made from fine silver wire.

 Turntable/Phono Stage: Micro-Seiki RX-1500VG turntable with Graham 2.2 tonearm and an Aerex flywheel.
 Benz Ruby Z cartridge added on 12/16.Graham tonearm is by far the easist I have ever set up.